fingerprintjs/fingerprint-pro-fastly-compute-proxy-integration/README.md

 ### Using a custom config store name

 The Fastly Compute package provided in releases assumes the Config store used by the integration is named `Fingerprint_Fastly_Compute_Proxy_Integration_<SERVICE_ID>`, where the suffix is your proxy integration's [Compute Service ID](https://docs.fastly.com/en/guides/about-services).
-If you need to use a different config store name prefix, you can pass the name to the `CONFIG_STORE_NAME_PREFIX` environment variable and build a custom service package:
+If you need to use a different config store name prefix, you can use the `CONFIG_STORE_NAME_PREFIX` environment variable and build a custom service package:

 ```shell
 CONFIG_STORE_NAME_PREFIX=MyCustomStoreNamePrefix pnpm run build
 ```

-The outcome of artifact will look like this: `<Config store name (default to: Fingerprint_Fastly_Compute_Proxy_Integration)>_<Your fastly compute service id>`
-For example: `Fingerprint_Fastly_Compute_Proxy_Integration_MxLpeV9YSRbQKxlGpCVnD5` if you use the artifact in the release.
-Or: `MyCustomConfigStoreName_MxLpeV9YSRbQKxlGpCVnD5` if you build your own artifact with a custom config store name.
+The code inside the built package will expect a config store name like `MyCustomStoreNamePrefix_<SERVICE_ID>`.

 ## Feedback and support